MyungSinKim/ObjectivePath/README.markdown

 * Use valueForKey: where appropriate
 * Keys can be any kind of object.
 Index sets, and sets may be treated differently - outputting arrays instead of single values.
 * How do we treat index sets & sets as non special?

+## Recursion

+    "...foo" - look for any key matching "foo" "...(foo,bar)"